frantchessico/fetcher/README.md

+Here's the documentation for the Kwatta Library:

 # Kwatta Library Documentation

-The Kwatta library is a tool to facilitate HTTP requests in JavaScript applications.
-With it, you can perform GET, POST, PUT, PATCH, DELETE, HEAD, OPTIONS, CONNECT, TRACE, and COPY requests in a simple and efficient way.
+The Kwatta library is a tool designed to simplify HTTP requests in JavaScript applications.
+It provides support for common HTTP methods such as GET, POST, PUT, PATCH, DELETE, HEAD, OPTIONS, CONNECT, TRACE, and COPY, making it easier to interact with web servers.

 ## Installation

-To use the Kwatta library in your project, you can install it via npm:
+You can install the Kwatta library via npm:

 ```bash
 npm install kwatta